Web Services Security Training

 - Implementing dual-certificate TLS

-Part III - XML encryption and signing (optional)
+Part IV - XML encryption and signing (optional)

 - XML encryption standard